wakig/thesis-yolo/README.md

+# Description
+Python implementation of YOLOv3 object detection.
+Only trained to detect persons.

 ## How to Use
 Some files were not included in the repository due to large file size or number of files.
 * From https://drive.google.com/drive/folders/1j6kixXJj-muUk14swugCrvrJF9xEsl09?usp=share_link: